Louis Senior

-He has previously played for the Huddersfield Giants in the Super League, and spent time on loan from Huddersfield at Hull KR in the top flight as well as Oldham in the Betfred Championship.
+He has previously played for the Huddersfield Giants and Hull Kingston Rovers in the Super League, and has spent time on loan at Oldham in the RFL Championship.

 Background

 Senior was born in Huddersfield, West Yorkshire, England.

 Along with his twin brother Innes, Louis is a product of the Giants' academy system and both made their first team debuts over Easter 2018.

 Career

+Huddersfield Giants

 In 2018 he made his Super League début for Huddersfield against Leeds.

 Oldham (loan)

 On 27 May 2021, it was reported that he had signed for Oldham in the RFL Championship on loan.

-Hull KR (loan)
+Hull Kingston Rovers

-On 7 July 2022, it was reported that he had signed for Hull KR in the Super League on loan for the remainder of the 2022 season, with a view to it becoming a permanent move for the 2023 season.
+On 7 July 2022, it was reported that Senior had signed for Hull Kingston Rovers in the Super League on loan for the remainder of the 2022 season, with a view to it becoming a permanent move for the 2023 season.
+Senior played a total of 17 games for Hull KR in the 2023 Super League season as the club finished fourth on the table and qualified for the playoffs.
+He played in the clubs semi-final loss against Wigan.

+Castleford Tigers

+On 16 April 2024, the Castleford Tigers announced the signing of Senior on an initial two-week loan deal, continuing on a rolling basis.
+Senior made his debut and scored his first try for the club in a 36-14 loss away at Wigan.
+A week later, his loan stay was extended until the end of the season.
+In round 10, Senior scored two tries against Leigh, with the second late on taking the game to extra time.
+On 22 May 2024, Louis signed a two-year deal to remain with Castleford from the 2025 season alongside his twin brother Innes, who was also at Castleford on loan.
+However, it was announced the following day that he suffered a ruptured quad and was expected to spend three to four months on the sidelines.